trevorprinn/ArtnetDisplay/README.md

 # ArtnetDisplay
-Simple display of Artnet DMX data broadcast to the network
+Simple display of Artnet DMX data broadcast to the network.

+See [the Mobile DMX website](http://mobiledmx.com) for more information.